MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 | **GOLDENIMAGENAME** | myGoldenImage | The name of the custom golden image.

 > [!TIP]
-> In addition to the following documented individual commands and the order of execution, for you to understand each portion of the creation of the custom golden image, you can download the full Bash [3-create-golden-image.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/3-create-golden-image.sh) or Windows Batch [3-create-golden-image.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/3-create-golden-image.bat) scripts to save you time.
+> In addition to the following documented individual commands and the order of execution, for you to understand each portion of the creation of the custom golden image, you can download and tweak to your needs the full Bash [4-create-golden-image.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/4-create-golden-image.sh) or Windows Batch [4-create-golden-image.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/4-create-golden-image.bat) scripts to save you time.

 #### Initialize the variables